pixie-io/docs.px.dev/content/en/05-use-case-tutorials/infra-health.md

 **Prerequisites**

 1. You will need a Kubernetes cluster with Pixie installed.
-If you do not have a cluster, you can create a minikube cluster and install Pixie using our [install guides](/installing-pixie/quick-start/).
+If you do not have a cluster, you can create a minikube cluster and install Pixie using our [installation steps](/installing-pixie/).

 ## Resource Usage by Node